semaphoreci/docs/docs/reference/semaphore-changelog.md

 This page is updated on a weekly basis.

 ### Week of Jun 14, 2021
+**(New) Offboarding page**
+You can now access new offboarding page that will appear when trying to remove the user that is a project owner.
+On this page you can:

+- See the list of all project user is the owner of
+- Remove the project
+- Transfer the project to yourself

 **(Improved) Ubuntu 20.04 image update**

 **(Updated)** Updated packages: